What Exactly is a PDF?

 AcroForm

 An AcroForm is like a master list for all form fields and their data across the entire PDF document.
 Each field widget you see on individual pages is essentially a copy of an entry in this main list.
-Interestingly, these form field widgets are listed alongside commenting and markup annotations in the PDF structure.
+These form field widgets are listed alongside commenting and markup annotations in the PDF structure.

 In Conclusion